)

 Why does gold not go up with inflation?

-The selling point for gold is that it is a hedge against inflation, because it doesn't lose its value.
+The selling point for gold is that it is a hedge against inflation, because it does not lose its value.
 It is a real commodity, unlike fiat currency.
 The Federal Reserve now plans to raise interest rates three, possibly four, times over the next year.
-The general view is that these rate hikes are bearish for the price of gold.
+The general view is that these rate hikes are bearish for the price of gold, making it an attractive investment option for those looking to diversify their portfolio with a Gold IRA.